Xpirix/demo-user-location/README.md

 $ docker compose exec web python manage.py createsuperuser
 ```

+### 4. Open the app on a web browser
+Open a web browser and navigate to http://localhost:8000 to log in or register a new user.

+Navigate to http://localhost:8000/admin for log in to the Django administration page.

 ## Usefull commands

 ### Create migration and migrate to the DB